CoolRunner-dk/coolrunner-php-sdk/readme.md

 # Usage

-Full documentation available in the wiki
+Full documentation available in the [Wiki](https://github.com/CoolRunner-dk/coolrunner-php-sdk/wiki)

 ## Hinting
 Full PhpDoc support should be available for most IDEs